avaneev/prvhash/README.md

 outputs with period exponents smaller by half the state variable size.
 This additionally complicates system's reversal.

-## PRVHASH16 ##

-PRVHASH16 demonstrates the quality of the core hash function.
-While the state variables are 16-bit, they are enough to perform hashing: this hash function passes all SMHasher tests, like 64-bit PRVHASH function do, for any hash length.
-This function is very slow, and is provided for demonstration purposes only, to assure that the core hash function works in principle, independent of state variable size.
-This hash function variant demonstrates that PRVHASH's method does not rely on bit shuffling alone (shuffles are purely local), but is genuinely based on PRNG position "jumps".

 ## Fused PRNG ##

 While this "fused" arrangement is currently not used in the hash function